Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Preliminaries

-which is analytical since, with respect to the operator norm, $\|\mathbb{Q}\|=1$ as an orthogonal projection, while the Russo-Dye theorem \cite{bhatia} implies that $\|T\|=\|T^*\|=\|T^*(I_n)\|=\|I_n\|=1$ since $T$ is trace preserving.
+In order to discuss hitting time formulae, we define the function \beq \mathbb{G}(z) = \sum_{r\geq 1} T(\mathbb{Q}T)^{r-1}z^r = zT(I-z\mathbb{Q}T)^{-1}, \qquad |z|<1, \eeq which is analytical since, with respect to the operator norm, $\|\mathbb{Q}\|=1$ as an orthogonal projection, while the Russo-Dye theorem \cite{bhatia} implies that $\|T\|=\|T^*\|=\|T^*(I_n)\|=\|I_n\|=1$ since $T$ is trace preserving.
 The interest of this function relies on the fact that, according to \eqref{probPOS}, its boundary behaviour around $z=1$ provides hitting probabilities and mean hitting times,

 As limits of positive maps, $H$ and $K$ are positive maps too.
 We will refer to $H$ and $K$ as the {\bf hitting probability map} and the {\bf mean hitting time map} for the subspace $V$.
-The existence of these limits is explained in \cite{cv}, and is an important point of discussion later in this work.
+The existence of these limits, explained in \cite{cv}, is a direct consequence of Assumption I, and is an important point of discussion later in this work.

 We write the following useful expressions: under Assumption I (stated in Section \ref{intro3}), we have the analyticity of $\mathbb{G}(z)$ at $z=1$, which allows us to express

 Now consider the following $V$-dependent {\bf block matrix representation} of a map $T \colon M_n \to M_n$: \beq T = := . \eeq